-The Board of Advisors will convene no less than two times per academic semester.
+Section 3 The Board of Advisors will convene no less than two times per academic semester.
 No less than one of these conventions must be held jointly with the Executive Board.

 Members of the Advisory Board must attend a minimum of one meeting per academic semester.
 The Chairperson must attend all Advisory Board meetings.

 At each meeting, the President will update the Advisory Board on all Milvets initiatives, issues, as well as desired strategic goals.
 The Board of Advisors will deliberate and advise on these updates and initiatives.

 All Advisory Board members will be expected to be accessible and engaged via e-mail or other communications channels.

 All members of the Advisory Board should always identify and nominate potential Advisors who would benefit the organization to the Appointments Committee

 All appointments to the Board of Advisors, including the Chairperson, will be made by an Appointments Committee.